Some clients like to show their appreciation, others don’t.

 The former believe that a little praise reaps big rewards in extra effort and commitment.
 The latter believe the relationship should be purely transactional – that the agency provides a service for which it is paid and sentiment has no part to play.

-Having been agency-side for nearly 25 years, it will come as no surprise to hear that I strongly believe the emotional carrot carries a lot more weight than the financial stick.
-Human nature being what it is, most of us like to be liked.
-If we’re doing a great job we like receiving recognition for our efforts.
-We like to be praised.
+Having been agency-side for over 30 years, it will come as no surprise to hear that I strongly believe the emotional carrot carries a lot more weight than the financial stick.
+Human nature being what it is, most of us like to be appreciated.
+If we’re doing a great job, we like receiving recognition.
+In short, we like to be praised.

 Much as we stress our role as trusted, impartial, professional advisers, it’s the clients who show enthusiasm for a job well done who get most out of the agency relationship.

 Creative, contributive people are often less secure than they care to admit.
 We’re in touch with our feelings.
 We thrive on strokes and reassurance.
 And we’re not alone.
 A well-known and scary corporate lawyer of my acquaintance recently volunteered that being appreciated pleases him more than banking the cheque (I was surprised, too!).

 So why do some clients seem resolutely determined to resist giving even a hint of praise when they know you’ve done an exceptional job?

 Some simply think that if they openly praise the positive impact your work is having on their business, you will put your fees up.
 Nonsense.

 The other reason is more complex.
 It’s about mind games and power plays.
 A few years ago, we had a client from a big corporate organisation.
 We sensed from the outset that he would be a difficult and emotionally distant client but relished the challenge, secure in the knowledge of our own capabilities.

 Every quarter, he would set us some pretty ambitious goals.
 Every quarter we exceeded them.
 Still, he found reason to criticise and complain.